hokiebrian/spotify_plus/README.md

 This provides an enhanced experience for Spotify in your Home Assistant instance.

 ### Who is this for?
-This platform is for Home Assistant users that want to leverage Home Assistant to be deeply integrated with their Spotify listening.
+This platform is for Home Assistant users that want to leverage Home Assistant to be deeply integrated with their Spotify listening and want to be more adventurous in their music listening.
 Out of the box, it is a Spotify Media Player.
 What you do with it beyond that is entirely up to you.
 A tremendous amount of Spotify data is accessible through these services and some fun and exciting cards, automations, scripts and interfaces can be built on top of this data.

 ### What is does?
 - Provides a playlist and queue creation utility that is highly customizable